 Don’t be stupid.
 Avoid roller coasters, raw chicken, small planes, deep sea fishing, unrefrigerated dairy products, spinning in circles, Royal Caribbean Cruise Lines and children’s birthday parties.

 Acknowledging my phobia is strangely liberating.
 When people discover this part of me, my other quirks seem a little less glaring.
 Sure, I have hermit-like tendencies and an inability to eat tomato soup without a grilled cheese sandwich, but that’s nothing compared with the decontamination process I undergo after a visit with my nephews.

 Unlike Orwell’s fictional version, my Room 101 is all too real.
-One look at my nauseated husband crawling to the kitchen for a glass of ginger ale while his wife sleeps peacefully in the driveway should be enough to convince you of that.
+One look at my nauseated husband crawling to the kitchen for a glass of ginger ale while I shiver peacefully in the driveway should be enough to convince you of that.
 Now, will somebody please get that poor man a cool compress and some saltines?
-I hear his wife is a real jerk.
+I hear his wife’s a real asshole.